Related articles you might enjoy:

 Always Wear a Properly Fitted PFD

-We stock a wide range of Kids’ PFDs.
+- We stock Kids’ PFDs to fit most body types.
 Make sure your kids have one that has the right amount of flotation for their weight and one that fits properly.
-See the Kids PFD Reference Guide for help in picking a good PFD for your child’s size and the type of boating you’re doing.
 Remember, these young people have growing bodies and will probably require larger sized jackets over time.
-Do Not buy a larger jacket they can “grow into” – that’s not safe.
+Do not buy a larger jacket they can “grow into”—that’s not safe.